Engine Horsepower Calculator – Understand HP, Torque & RPM Like a Pro

 Real-World Example: From Dyno Sheet to Real Power

 Imagine your car makes 320 lb-ft of torque at 5,500 RPM on a dyno.
-Enter those two values in “Calculate Horsepower” mode.
-The calculator will show:
+Enter those two values in "Calculate Horsepower" mode.
+The calculator will instantly show:

 - Brake horsepower at that point in the rev range.